rob-myers/rob-myers.github.io/articles/tech2.md

 Navigation around dynamic objects is harder.
 What was once a collision-free path may no longer be.
+Two bridge officers could be swapping shifts, or perhaps the player needs to rush through a moving crowd.

-One common approach is to combine static navigation (as above) with [steering behaviours](https://www.researchgate.net/publication/2495826_Steering_Behaviors_For_Autonomous_Characters).
+One common approach is to combine static navigation (previous section) with [steering behaviours](https://www.researchgate.net/publication/2495826_Steering_Behaviors_For_Autonomous_Characters).
-This involves a physics engine, or at least an approximation of one.
+They are usually implemented via a physics engine.
 An NPC will be driven by its own force, plus other forces induced by the position and velocity of others.

 For example, **obstacle avoidance** works by driving close characters apart.